HVEC-lab/HVEC-lab/README.md

 - Hi, you have reached HVEC-lab, the GitHub space of Hessel Voortman Engineering Consultancy (HVEC).
 - HVEC is an independent expert on flood defence and hydraulic engineering that uses Python for data analysis and hydraulic analyses (flow and waves).
-- Under "HVEC-lab" we share packages useful for practitioners in my field
+- Under "HVEC-lab" we share packages useful for practitioners in our field